Alli1223/HDR_Compositor/README.md

 ## Web Interface

 A minimal Next.js frontend is available in the `frontend` directory.
-It lets you select images in your browser and downloads the processed HDR image.
+It lets you import images in your browser, shows them grouped by similarity and downloads the processed HDR image.

 ```bash
 cd frontend